emerson-argueta/gohtwind/README.md

 ## Introduction
 ### work in progress, feedback welcomed
-Gohtwind is a modern, lightweight, and powerful full-stack framework designed for rapid web application development using Go, TailwindCSS, and htmx.
+Gohtwind is an opinionated and lightweight full-stack framework designed for rapid web application development using Go, TailwindCSS, and htmx.
 Streamline your development process, from backend to frontend, with Gohtwind's fast and simple approach!

 ## Features